-The contract of participation terms shall provide each FSS family will be required to fulfill those obligations to which the participating family has committed itself under the COP no later than 5 years after the effective date of the contract.
+The contract of participation terms shall provide each FSS family will be required to fulfill those obligations to which the participating family has committed itself under the COP.
+The Contract of Participation (CoP) will go into effect on the first day of the month following the execution of the CoP.
+The initial term of the CoP will run the effective date through the five-year anniversary of the first reexamination of income that follows the execution date.